dataluscorp/browser/remote/marionette/doc/Intro.md

 If you want to perform UI tests with browser chrome or content, Marionette is the tool you're looking for!
-You can use it to control either web content, or Firefox itself.
+You can use it to control either web content, or Datalus itself.

 A test engineer would typically import the Marionette client package into their test framework, import the classes and use the class